 Similarly, most pantries are a mishmash of boxes and cans, with the requisite dusty food items shoved in the back that no one in the house remembers having purchased.
 This leaves you vulnerable to double-purchasing ingredients.

 Make sure you know what foods you have in refrigerator and pantry so you can actually eat the healthy foods you’ve taken the time to purchase and cook.

 Eating healthy is all about having good habits.
 Even if you have very little money to spend on food, you can examine your food habits and see what you can tweak to find room for inexpensive and healthy food in your budget and on your plate.
 Start by buying a bunch of bananas instead of a bag of cookies on your next shopping trip.
 Even if they turn brown before you eat them, you can bake with them or turn them into smoothie fodder.

 Make these substitutions and changes gradually, and you’ll hardly notice the difference in your habits—although you might notice a difference in your waistline.

 The Bottom Line

 Eating healthy is not cheap.
 It can cost you time or money, or both.
-But planning ahead, buying the best nutrition you can afford, and gradually changing your habits will make your dinner plate healthier and will make you feel great.
+But planning ahead, buying the best nutrition you can afford, learning how to salvage cooking mishaps, and gradually changing your habits will make your dinner plate healthier and will make you feel great.